 - (4) General binomial ideals.
 In the paper that started it all, Eisenbud and Sturmfels introduce (general) binomial ideals, and use Gröbner bases to prove several foundational results.
-Source: Binomial ideals (D. Eisenbud, B. Sturmfels). - (5) Homology and Betti numbers.
-Graded Betti numbers of monomial ideals can be computed using the homology of combinatorially constructed simplicial and polytopal complexes.
-This transforms the question of constructing a minimal free resolution from an algebraic one into a geometric/topological one.
+Source: Binomial ideals (D. Eisenbud, B. Sturmfels). - (5) Buchberger graphs.
+For monomial ideals in 3 variables, a complete free resolution can be constructed from the staircase diagram by embedding a graph into the face of the staircase.
+This also yields a combinatorial interpretation of all graded Betti numbers.

-Source: Combinatorial commutative algebra (E. Miller, B. Sturmfels), Chapter 4.
+Source: Combinatorial commutative algebra (E. Miller, B. Sturmfels), Chapter 3.